This post contains amazon affiliate links.

 - Instant pot: 5 minutes cooking time + 5 minutes resting time

-Some Tips For Best Result
+Tips For Best Indian Potato Curry (Vegan)

 The secrete to a great curry is well-cooked onion and spices.
 Onion should start to caramelize & change colour to translucent before adding other ingredients.
 Similarly, ginger garlic should be well cooked.
 Otherwise, a pungent smell will stay in curry.
 The onion and spice paste or mix should be cooked till it starts leaving oil on surface and sides.
 Don’t be in haste while cooking base gravy.